The Real Dogs of

 White Bear Lake

 Every dog has a story.
-“The Real Dogs of White Bear Lake” is the name of a column I do for The White Bear Press and neighboring papers owned by Press Publications serving the northeast suburbs of the Twin Cities in Minnesota.
-Each column features a glimpse into the life of a dog I come across on rambles around the city of White Bear Lake and environs.
-Randomness and serendipity are in full play here.
-If you need an uplifting moment in your day, and you’d enjoy reading about the lives, loves, aspirations and personal agendas of ordinary dogs who make their humans’ lives more extraordinary, and vice versa, skim the intros for something of interest.
-Columns are available here the week after Press Publications has run them, via links to their site or by reprint for those out of the area.
+“The Real Dogs of White Bear Lake” is the name of a column I do for The White Bear Press and affiliated papers owned by Press Publications serving the northeast suburbs of the Twin Cities in Minnesota.
+Each column features a glimpse into the life of a dog I come across by chance on rambles around the city of White Bear Lake and surrounding communities.
+These are my (often humorous) takes on the lives, loves, aspirations and dramas of ordinary dogs who make their humans’ lives more extraordinary, and vice versa.
+Skim the intros for a dog that catches your eye.
+Column links are posted on my site the week after Press Publications has run its print edition.
+Reprints (PDF’s) are provided here also.

 This is Eli’s story, still unfolding.
 It may leave you with some big feels.
 You are forewarned.
 Tiny Eli is a hereditary blend of Chihuahua and Doberman Pinscher, a pairing of incongruous dog genes that, when they first met up in the reproductive process, probably gaped at one another and thought, “You and me?
 Really?”
 But then got on with their cellular journey.
 A life well and bravely lived, as in seven-year-old Eli’s case, is a balance of risk and reward.
 Recently, calamity struck.